Dec 1, 2025

 • Detailed operational data of vehicles

-If such sensitive information can be processed without being sent outside,
+If sensitive information can be processed without being sent outside,

-the risks of information leakage and unauthorized access can be reduced.
+the risk of information leaks and unauthorized access can be reduced.

 3. Reduction of Communication Costs